Physician Associates in Paediatrics

 • Prescribe

-The scope of PAs duties may change with GMC regulation expected in 2024/2025.
+The scope of PA duties may change with GMC regulation which will come into effect that the end of 2024.

-What are doctors responsibilities when working with Physician Associates?
+What are doctors responsibilities when working with PAs?

 It is important that PAs have a clearly defined job plan to allow both employer and PAs to understand what is expected of them and the supervision that is needed.
 The job plan should indicate hours of work, opportunities for development and required duties.
 It is also critical to ensure that all team members understand the PA role and their scope of practice.